yeajongcheol/yeajongcheol/README.md

 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning forensic
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me naver-youjin7805@naver.com /
+- 📫 How to reach me naver- youjin7805@naver.com /
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...